 Section 4.
 At the WSCA conference, a panel will be solely comprised of the Top Three/Four papers in the Organization, determined by the President as critiqued in the blind review process.

 Section 5.
 At the annual ORWAC meeting, the President will recognize all awards.

-- Recipient of the Top Student Paper receives a $500.00 award, a plaque, and one year membership to the Organization.
+- Recipient of the Top Student Paper receives a $500.00 award and one year membership to the organization.

-- Recipient of the Feminist Scholarship Award receives a $500.00 award, an engraved clock, one year membership to the Organization.
+- Recipient of the Feminist Scholarship Award receives a $500.00 award and a one year membership to the organization.